botpress/docs/docs/advanced/content-type-action.md

 ---
-id: content-type-action
+id: content type-action
-title: How to create content-type in an action
+title: How to create content type in an action
 ---
-# Content-type
+# Content type

 Content types are the primary way to display content in the chat.
-Probably you have already discovered the limitation of the content-type flow element.
-In this advanced guide, I will create a content-type component in action.
+Probably you have already discovered the limitation of the content type flow element.
+In this advanced guide, I will create a content type component in action.
 This method of creating component is really helpful to create a dynamic response in your chatbot.
 For each content type, I will write an example and give some use cases.

 ## Action